opencadc/canfar-portal/docs/storage_en.md

 </div>

-### Retrieving your CANFAR X509 certificates
+### Retrieving CANFAR X509 certificates

 To access a VOSpace, the command line client needs a certificate.
-These certificates are created for you when you request an account, and you can get a short-lived proxy of this certificate to access your data with the `cadc-get-cert` command line, distributed with the cadc-utils library that was automatically installed as part of the `vos` installation process above.
+These certificates are created when a CADC account is created, and a short-lived proxy of this certificate can be obtained.
+One easy way is with the `cadc-get-cert` command line, distributed with the `cadcutils`  library that was automatically installed as part of the `vos` installation process above.

 <div class="shell">

 {% highlight bash %}
-cadc-get-cert
+cadc-get-cert -u USER
 {% endhighlight %}

 </div>

-### Using on your batch processing VM
+### Using vos with batch processing VM

-In batch processing you might require that the cadcproxy certificate is available on your batch VM.
-There are two approaches:
+In batch processing, the CADC proxy certificate will be transferred automatically to the batch VMs, ensuring the certificate is valid at submission time.
+If this does not happen, there are two approaches:

 #### Secure but slightly complicated

-- On the CANFAR batch submission host, batch.canfar.net, run the command cadc-get-cert.
+- On the CANFAR batch submission host, batch.canfar.net, run the command `cadc-get-cert`.

 <div class="shell">
  {% highlight bash %}
-cadc-get-cert
+cadc-get-cert -u USER
 {% endhighlight %}
 </div>

-- Copy the file .ssl/cadcproxy.pem to the directory where you are submitting your jobs from.
+- Copy the file `$HOME/.ssl/cadcproxy.pem` to the directory where you are submitting your jobs from.

 <div class="shell">
  {% highlight bash %}